beaverbuilder/documentation/docs/bb-theme/customizer-settings/content.md

 id: content
 title: The Content tab in Customizer
 sidebar_label: Content tab
+description: Describes the settings on the Customizer's Content tab for the Beaver Builder Theme.
 ---

 The content area is everything between your site’s header and footer.
 Here are the options you can set.